-In general, there are six different air speed categories to choose from, ranging from between under 130 MPH up to more than 230 MPH.
+There are six different air speed categories to choose from, ranging from under 130 MPH to more than 230 MPH.
 Here, we’ll quickly go over the advantages of each speed bracket and which leaf blower is best for that bracket.

 Under 130 MPH